CenturyLinkCloud/PublicKB/loglogic-eos-faqs.md

 }}}

 ### Description
-This article provides an overview of the End of Sale and End of Life Announcement for TIBCO LogLogic® H4 Appliances and information on the new Log Management solution CenturyLink has replaced this service with, Security Log Monitoring 2.0.
+This article provides an overview of the End of Sale and End of Life Announcement for TIBCO LogLogic® H4 Appliances and information on the new Log Management solution Lumen has replaced this service with, Security Log Monitoring 2.0.
-This document is to provide CenturyLink customers with information regarding what this means for them,  and what options are available moving forward.
+This document is to provide Lumen customers with information regarding what this means for them,  and what options are available moving forward.
-We understand that customers may not be familiar with some of the terminology around Log Management, use cases, and features; so we created support documentation below that outline the CenturyLink Security Log Monitoring 2.0, as well as an FAQ, providing answers to the most frequently asked questions.
+We understand that customers may not be familiar with some of the terminology around Log Management, use cases, and features; so we created support documentation below that outline the Lumen Security Log Monitoring 2.0, as well as an FAQ, providing answers to the most frequently asked questions.

 ### About End of Sale and End of Life Announcement for TIBCO LogLogic H4 Appliances

 On April 29, 2019, TIBCO announced the End-of-Sale and End-of-Life for TIBCO LogLogic H4 Appliances.
 The individual devices for which this announcement applies is also listed below.

 December 31, 2020 - End of Life Date.
 The last date TIBCO will provide maintenance services for such equipment, including maintenance services for the equipment software.
-This is also the final date that CenturyLink can provide support for this offer.
+This is also the final date that Lumen can provide support for this offer.

 **Affected Equipment SKUs**